Mo6teen/u05-imdb-clone/README.md

 ```
 ![alt text](https://i.imgur.com/PT7Aa8X.png)

-From users we have connections to reviews and watchlists which are also connected to the movie table.
+From users we have connections to reviews and watchlists which are also connected to the movies table.
 Our ideal was to have lists which are connected with an user_id and a movie_id which we then could display in the frontend.

 The customlists is connected to listenries.
-We can see that listentry is connected to movies table and customlists is connected to users table.
+We can see that listentries is connected to movies table and customlists is connected to users table.
 The listentry has the information of an movie_id and a customlists_id. customlists_id is connected to the correct customlists id and having been connected to the user table with user_id column we can now see for example that customlists id 1 has user_id 1 and has movie_id 1 added to that list.

-## Design patterns

 ## Contributors